Thai Language and Alphabet

 Diphthongs & Character Pronunciations

-In the Thai language, there are two types of diphthongs: - อา - เอ The first type is an open diphthong, where the vowel sound starts as a short vowel and then moves to a long one.
+In Thai, there are two types of diphthongs - อา - เอ.
+The first is an open diphthong, starting with a short vowel and ending with a long vowel.

 Learning Thai Tips